 For Medtronic, Chris was instrumental on a trial team that tried and won a ruling that Medtronic did not infringe two patents relating to implantable cardioverter-defibrillator technology.
 That verdict was upheld by the U.S. Supreme Court last year.

-Chris represented General Electric in a high-stakes patent infringement and license-related action involving GE’s healthcare division and contrast-enhanced magnetic resonance angiography technology.
+Chris represented a healthcare company in a high-stakes patent infringement and license-related action involving contrast-enhanced magnetic resonance angiography technology.
 That case settled prior to trial.

 For Carlson Hotels, Chris was lead counsel in a patent case brought by an alleged inventor of mobile phone apps and was ultimately able to push the plaintiff to voluntarily dismiss its claims during discovery.
 News outlets noted the defense strategy was able to “crush” the plaintiff and force the dismissal.